viniciusbr1to/viniciusbr1to/README.md

 ## About me
 Computer Science student pursuing a degree in Systems Analysis and Development at FATEC Ribeirão Preto and a Technical Diploma in Computer Maintenance and Support from ETEC.
 I am a proactive professional committed to continuous learning and constantly improving my technical skills.
 I have knowledge of software development using C, C++, Python, C#, .NET, PostgreSQL, and Flutter.
-Currently, I work at Brasil Center Comunicações as a Specialized Backoffice Services Representative, performing operational activities related to information analysis, process organization, and support.
-I am seeking opportunities to apply my technical knowledge, gain practical experience, and grow professionally in the Information Technology field.

 <hr />